weinanlee/data-modeling-postgres-sparkify/README.md

 - Parse and read a song JSON file by using pandas.read_json function.
 - Select columns for song ID, title, artist ID, year, and duration from dataframe.
-- Execute an insert query to songs table in PostgreSQL.
+- Execute insert query to songs table in PostgreSQL.
   - If the song ID confliction is occured, do nothing.

 #### #2: artists table